learnbyexample/scripting_course/Linux_curated_resources.md

 >A Linux distribution (often abbreviated as distro) is an operating system made from a software collection that is based upon the Linux kernel and, often, a package management system.
 Linux users usually obtain their operating system by downloading one of the Linux distributions, which are available for a wide variety of systems ranging from embedded devices (for example, OpenWrt) and personal computers (for example, Linux Mint) to powerful supercomputers (for example, Rocks Cluster Distribution) — [wikipedia](https://en.wikipedia.org/wiki/Linux_distribution)

 * [/r/linux4noobs wiki](https://www.reddit.com/r/linux4noobs/wiki/distro_selection) — Linux distribution selection for noobs
-* [Compute Freely](https://computefreely.org/) — curated selection of Linux distributions ranging from the beginner-friendly to the super technical
 * Linux/Bash on Windows
     * [Git for Windows](https://git-scm.com/downloads) — provides a Bash emulation used to run Git from the command line
     * [Cygwin](https://www.cygwin.com/) — large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows